Contact Us for a Free Consultation (833) 594-2133

 Pre-Filing Intervention

 You're going to use a defense that applies to your case, and you're going to sit down, and you're going to tell your attorney all the details about your case.
-You're not going to omit anything, or you're not going to put any type of a spin on the facts of the case because that's just going to put your attorney at a disadvantage against the prosecutor.
+You're not going to omit anything, or you're not going to put any type of spin on the facts of the case, because that's just going to put your attorney at a disadvantage against the prosecutor.

 So, in dealing with an arson case, in addition to having a defense that makes sense based on your case's facts and evidence, you will want an attorney to put everything together for you and defend your case.